petitnau/algorand-vaults/README.md

 ## Creating the vault

-Any user should be able to create a vault, providing the recovery address and the withdrawal wait time (the amount of rounds that must pass between withdrawal request and withdrawal finalization).
+Any user can create a vault, providing the recovery address and the withdrawal wait time.
 <!-- Once the contract gets created, the user will need to provide the escrow account address (it won't be possible to provide it on creation, since the escrow account needs the application ID). -->

+We specify the behaviour of this action in AlgoML as follows:

 <!-- no toc -->
 **AlgoML**